Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 The Role of Body Awareness in Trauma Recovery

-Somatic trauma therapy aids emotional regulation by doing the following:
+Somatic trauma therapy supports emotional regulation by:

-- Calming the nervous system
+- Calming the nervous system through titrated exposure to activation

-- Building resilience to triggers
+- Building resilience to triggers by expanding the window of tolerance

-- Completing unresolved trauma responses
+- Completing unresolved trauma responses that were interrupted at the time of the event

-- Finding body-based coping strategies
+- Developing body-based coping strategies that supplement cognitive tools

-- Fostering the mind-body connection
+- Fostering the mind-body connection as a foundation for sustained healing

 Who Can Benefit From Somatic Experiencing Therapy